dedebono/costumer-service-school-nodejs-react/README.md

 # Customer Service School - Node.js React

-A full-stack customer service application for schools, built with Node.js, Express, React, and SQLite.
+A full-stack customer service application for schools, built with Node.js, Express, React, and MySQL.
 This application provides a platform for managing customer service tickets, with different roles for customer service staff and supervisors.

 ## Technologies Used